altocodenl/cell/readme.md

    - When you click on a step, edit it.
       - Where do we store the mark that says that we are working on that path?
 In `editing`
       - How do we save that modified path?
+   - When you click on a step, select it.
+Another click then edits it.
+Have a selected state.
+Rename `editing` to `cursor` or `jumper`.

+- Store the cursor information inside the cell dataspace.
 - shrink to screen, no horizontal scroll, instead use ellipses
 - quick search (macro?)
+- vim mode when editing long texts
 - table view?

 ### Language